 SPEED (MAX): 230 miles-per-hour (370 kilometers-per-hour; 200 knots)

 RANGE: 687 miles (1,105 kilometers; 597 nautical miles)

-Fairey Barracuda Torpedo / Dive Bomber
+Detailing the development and operational history of the Fairey Barracuda Three-Seat, Single-Engine Torpedo / Dive Bomber Aircraft.

-Authored By Staff Writer; Content ©www.MilitaryFactory.com
+Authored by Staff Writer.
+Content ©www.MilitaryFactory.com.

 The Royal Navy Fleet Air Arm (FAA) attempted to replace its aging Fairey Swordfish biplane torpedo bomber line of World War 2 (1939-1945) through several more modern designs - the Fairey "Albacore" and the Fairey "Barracuda" - but neither of these would ever replicate the success and popularity of the 1930s Swordfish.
 The Albacore was a serviceable aircraft but its reach numbered under 800 units and crews still preferred their sturdy Swordfish platforms.
 The Barracuda was limited throughout its career by its choice of engine and was further delayed in its service entry by the British wartime production commitment.
 All of the aforementioned Fairey Aviation aircraft were designed around the torpedo delivery role with conventional dive bombing as secondary.